fzlee/alipay/README.md

 ## [中文文档](https://github.com/fzlee/alipay/blob/master/README.zh-hans.md)

 ##  AliPay Python SDK
 I can't find any official python alipay sdks so far, and it really pains a lot dealing with those sign methods.
-Hoping this libarary could do some help :).
+Hoping this library could do some help :).

 So far, the following functions are supported:
 * [Pay via Web](#alipay.trade.page.pay)